 Caster: Caster is not directly linked to the wheels of the vehicle.
 Instead, it is the tilting of the steering axis.
 When the axis is tilted backwards, it is called a positive caster, while when the axis is angled forward, it is called a negative caster.

 Our high-tech machines are capable of doing a 3D wheel alignment in which, the software creates a 3D image of the wheels to give a better understanding of the data.
 We make use of Hunter Elite TD that is capable of delivering fast, accurate alignment measurement times.
 Another integration in the hunter technology is the CodeLink that resets the Steering Angle Sensor (SAS), in order to ensure the vehicles Electronic Stability Control (ESC) works properly.

 When you come to us, here at Eco Tyres, our experts will keenly take care of your problems.
 Our wheel alignment system is specially designed to cater to any vehicle or car.
-Book an appointment with us online, today!
+Book an appointment with us for online, today!
 You can also call us to book it for you.